lukevance/miray-lending/README.md

 ### Backend Info

 The backend of this project was built on Node/Express and uses PostsgreSQL and Waterline ORM.
-The backend supports active borrower users, but the current frontend iteration of this project only allows admin users to create borrower users.
+The backend supports active borrower users as well as donor users, but the current frontend iteration of this project only allows admin users to create borrower users.

 ### Frontend Info